Securing database access

 delete are blocked.

-modules: crud: mongo: conn: mongodb://localhost:27017 isPrimary: true collections: users: isRealtimeEnabled: false rules: # These are the rules applied on this collection create: rule: allow read: rule: allow update: rule: deny delete: rule: deny # Config for other modules go here
+modules: crud: mongo: enabled: true conn: mongodb://localhost:27017 isPrimary: true collections: users: isRealtimeEnabled: false rules: # These are the rules applied on this collection create: rule: allow read: rule: allow update: rule: deny delete: rule: deny # Config for other modules go here

 You can add multiple databases under the